What personal data are collected and for what purposes?

 Different types of cookies are used on our Site, as follows:

-- Cookies: Cookies are strictly necessary for the operation of our platform.
+- Some cookies that are strictly necessary for the operation of our platform (mandatory cookies).
 They allow you to use the main functions of our platform (for example, access to your account).
-Without cookies, you would not be able to use our platform normally.
+Without these cookies, you would not be able to use our platform normally.

-- Analytical cookies: In order to improve our services, we use audience-measurement cookies such as the number of pages viewed, the number of visits, the activity of Users and their return frequency, in particular by using the services of Google Analytics.
-These cookies only allow the establishment of statistical studies on the User traffic on our platform, whose results are completely anonymous to allow us to obtain knowledge about the use and performance of our platform and to improve its functions.
-Acceptance of these cookies is a necessary condition for the use of our platform.
+Functional cookies, among which are analytical cookies: In order to improve our services, we use audience-measurement cookies such as the number of pages viewed, the number of visits, the activity of Users and their return frequency, in particular by using the services of Google Analytics.
+These cookies only allow the establishment of statistical studies on the User traffic on our platform, which results are completely anonymous to allow us to obtain knowledge about the use and performance of our platform and to improve its functions.
+Acceptance of these cookies allows you to have an optimal user experience on our platform.
 If you refuse them, we cannot guarantee you normal use on our platform.

-- Target cookies: These cookies relate to services provided by third parties, such as the "Like" or "Share" buttons.
+- Target cookies (advertisement cookies): These cookies relate to services provided by third parties, such as the "Like" or "Share" buttons.
 These cookies are placed by third parties.
-"J'aime" ou "Partager".

 Types of cookies used.
 The following types of cookies are used on this Site: